Top 10 Tips for Sustainable Spring Cleaning

 Unfortunately, not all items we may want to declutter during spring cleaning have resale value.
 This is when people may turn to donating their items to a thrift store.
 This CAN be a good option but it is important to remember that not all items in a thrift store will be bought.

 In fact, 80 to 90 per cent of donated clothing isn’t being resold in Canada.
 This means theses items may get sent to landfills, or sold to other countries which wipes out local textile industries.
-You can read more on this in an upcoming post about Environmental Impacts of Fashion.
+You can read more on this in our post, Why We Need Sustainable Fashion.

 To avoid, this consider donating your items to specialty thrift stores (some specialize in re-selling craft supplies for example).
 These more curated stores are more likely to sell their inventory!
 Along the same lines, if you have high quality clothing or accessories to donate, look into selling to consignment stores!
 Lastly, before donating, try out tips 5 and 6 to see if your item can be repaired or repurposed instead!